Lexus LC 500h MPG & CO2 emissions

 - 1VerdictWith stunning concept-car looks and thrilling performance, the LC proves ‘hybrid’ needn’t mean dull

-- 2MPG & CO2 emissions - currently readingWith similar performance, the hybrid Lexus LC knocks spots off the V8 model for MPG and CO2
+- 2MPG & CO2 emissions - currently readingWith similar performance, the hybrid Lexus LC knocks spots off the V8 model when it comes to fuel economy and CO2 emissions

 - 4Engines, drive & performanceUp-to-date powertrain technology and an agile chassis make the LC 500h an impressive performer

-- 5Interior & comfortThe LC's ergonomics aren’t quite up to German standards, but quality and ambience are superb
+- 5Interior, dashboard & comfortThe LC's ergonomics aren’t quite up to German standards, but quality and ambience are superb

-- 6Practicality & boot spaceThe Lexus LC is a great grand tourer for two people sharing one person’s luggage
+- 6Boot space, seating & practicalityThe Lexus LC is a great grand tourer for two people sharing one person's luggage